-As a planner, I am able to alleviate most of your anxiety and adopt it as my own because, well, I know what I’m doing, so what would cause you momentary panic is already second-hand to me.
+As a planner, I am able to alleviate a great deal of your anxiety because, well, I know what I’m doing, so what would cause you momentary panic is already second-hand to me.
 I’d be lying, though, if I let you believe that there won’t be bumps along the way.

 I know exactly where you’ll hit those bumps.
 Often times, they come during the most unexpected parts of planning.
 More importantly, I have destination wedding tips to help you bypass them quickly and get back to wedding-planning bliss.

 1. Don’t Become a Travel Agent

 I’m not sure why it happens, but it does.
 As soon as that coveted Save-the-Date arrives in the mail, an otherwise intelligent, independent wedding guest transforms into a type of travel tyke who requires an innate amount of hand holding.
 It sounds harsh, I know, but I’ve seen it happen again and again.

 Maybe its because they think you’ve got it all figured out and are just dying to help them find a flight, book their room and research snorkeling trips all while searching for the perfect dress, flowers and flatware.

 Perhaps its because they believe you have miraculously turned into an overnight expert on Puerto Vallarta, Mexico, despite living thousands of miles away.